Rosabell Laurenti Sellers: Personal life

-Philanthropy

 Sellers founded the Young Actors for Humanitarian Involvement, to get teen Italian talents involved in charities such as ActionAid and Smile Again.
 She also serves meals at Rome's Comunità di Sant'Egidio soup kitchen.
 Sellers also has volunteered with another organization called Veto the Squito which helps raise money for insecticide treated bed nets in Africa.
 She has also collaborated with the League Against Racism and Anti-Semitism.